21 French Consonants: How to Pronounce Them, From B to Z

 Since several of these French consonants can make more than one sound, we’ll use the International Phonetic Alphabet to pin down specific sounds made in particular contexts.
 The French IPA has a one-for-one correspondence—one sound only per letter.

-Just click on any of the French example words (written in blue) to hear how native French speakers pronounce the featured consonants.
+Just click on any of the French example words to hear how native French speakers pronounce the featured consonants.

 These consonants don’t usually do anything tricky—at least, not at the beginning or in the middle of French words.